sythelabs/IaC-Examples/README.md

 # IaC Examples Repository

 Welcome to the Infrastructure as Code (IaC) Examples Repository!
 This open-source project aims to create a comprehensive collection of example configurations, templates, and scripts for cloud services across the major providers: AWS, Google Cloud, and Azure.
 Whether you're a cloud enthusiast, a developer, or an IT professional, your contributions can help others navigate the complexities of cloud infrastructure.
+Feel free to use whatever service, language or provider you see fit.
+From the AWS-CDK to Terraform we want to house examples of all.

 ## Contributing